fossabot/trader.python/README.txt

 6) Download this entire git repository as a ZIP file.
    Direct Link: https://github.com/genbtc/trader.python/archive/master.zip
 7) Extract this entire zip file to C:\python27\ (it should create its own subdirectory named trader.python)
-8) Set some environment variables (temporarily):
+8) Set your PYTHONPATH environment variables:

-set PATH=%PATH%;C:\python27\;C:\Python27\scripts\
+Temporarily (this command window only):
-set PYTHONPATH=%PYTHONPATH%;C:\python27\;C:\python27\libs\;C:\python27\trader.python\lib\
+	set PYTHONPATH=%PYTHONPATH%;C:\Python27\trader.python\lib\

-These will not persist once you close the command prompt The way to add them permanently is longwinded...:
-	-System Control Panel or Right click My Computer -> Properties...
-	-Advanced System settings (left sidebar)
-	-Environment Variables (button on the bottom).
-	-User Variables
-	-find PATH, Edit... (or New... if it doesnt exist).
-	-Copy the following into the respective edit box for PATH and PYTHONPATH:
-		%PATH%;c:\python27\;C:\Python27\scripts\
-		%PYTHONPATH%;C:\python27\;C:\python27\libs\;C:\python27\trader.python\lib\
-	-Note: These will NOT take effect until you restart.
-		Which is why you must still do the "echo" commands above until you restart.
+Permanently (in the registry):
+	setx PYTHONPATH %PYTHONPATH%

-8) Now you should be ready to run the scripts you want.
+10) Now you should be ready to run the scripts you want.
    Run the scripts in the following manner:

 cd \python27\trader.python\bin\
-python.exe mtgox_websockets.py
+python.exe mtgox_client.py

-9) Phew!
+Phew!
 You're done.

 ---------------
 TO BEGIN: